Table of Contents

 |Read More: Gusset Plates|

 a.
-The common utilization of lean concrete is to give a regular surface to the foundation concrete and to avert the direct contact of foundation concrete from the soil.
+The common utilization of lean concrete is to give a regular surface to the foundation concrete and to avert the direct contact of foundation concrete with the soil.

 b.
 Lean concrete is utilized under the foundations.